thotadivya/Library-Managament-System/README.md

 After each operation (e.g., borrowing a book), a confirmation message is shown to the user using JOptionPane.
 If an operation fails (e.g., a book is unavailable for borrowing), an error message is displayed.
 Code Structure
-Main.java:
+# Main.java:

 This is the entry point of the application.
 It sets up the main GUI and connects buttons to event listeners that trigger the respective CRUD operations.
-DatabaseConnection.java:
+# DatabaseConnection.java:

 Handles connecting to the MySQL database using JDBC.
 This class establishes and manages the database connection.
-BookOperations.java:
+# BookOperations.java:

 Contains methods to handle book-related operations such as adding a new book and searching for books in the database.
-BorrowerOperations.java:
+# BorrowerOperations.java:

 Manages operations related to borrowers, such as adding new borrowers to the system.
-TransactionOperations.java:
+# TransactionOperations.java:

 Handles borrowing and returning books.
 Contains logic for recording borrowing transactions and updating book availability.
-Setup Instructions
+# Setup Instructions
 Clone the repository:

 bash
 Copy code
-git clone <your-repo-url>
+git clone <url>
 Install MySQL:

 Install MySQL on your machine and create a database named LMS_FDB.